 During the spring and fall semesters, walk-in hours occur every week for 15-minute coaching on a first-come first-served basis.

 Faculty may invite Career Development for a class presentation on topics like Major Exploration, How to Use Career Link, Resume/Cover Letter Writing, Professional Interview, and Job Search.

 A student's one-stop shop for career advice and a plethora of resources and links to jump-start your job search.
 Students can even contact the career development office to have a résumé reviewed and optimized for your personal and professional goals.

 Students and alumni use TLU Career Link to connect with fellow bulldogs in the workforce.
 Here, you can post your résumé, search for jobs, internships and volunteer opportunities and find out about on-campus career development events and information sessions.
 Recruiters also use TLU Career Link to post jobs, internships or volunteer opportunities.
 Employers, graduate schools and nonprofits can request on-campus recruiting sessions and students can schedule on-campus interviews with prospective employers.

 Students and alumni can sign up for a TLU account where they can practice interviewing skills, a personal elevator speech or pitch and get reviewed by career development staff.
 TLU professors use this tool to customize interviews for their specific field to help prepare graduates for their first job interviews.

 Students can vet a company's description against real reviews by employees on the inside.
 In addition to reviews, Glassdoor.com gives access to possible interview questions and salaries employers wouldn't disclose in a job description.
 Students can get a feel for a company's culture before even applying to see if it's the right fit for them.

-Database of major master’s programs from accredited colleges in the U.S. that offer both full or partial online course options and a listing of the scholarships available.
+Database of major master’s programs from accredited colleges in the U.S. that offer both full or partial online course options.

 - TLU Experience